 Need help to better understand the tax difference between an LLC and S Corp

-As a small business owner, deciding on the best business structure for your small business should not be one you take lightly.
+As a small business owner, deciding on the best business structure for your small business should not be a choice you make lightly.
 It affects your tax obligations, ability to raise funds, share distributions, and more.
 What we outline in this article are only some of the many factors to consider, and this is not intended to be legal advice or specific to any situation.
 We recommend you seek the advice of an attorney about the implications of entity selection.

 Want to learn more about business registration?
 We’ve got your back.
 Visit the Block Advisors Business Formation page to get more resources to help you navigate this important step for your company.